carbon-language/carbon-lang/lld/docs/NewLLD.rst

   InputFile is a superclass of file readers.
   We have a different subclass for each input file type, such as regular object file, archive file, etc.
-  They are responsible for creating and owning SymbolBodies and InputSections/Chunks.
+  They are responsible for creating and owning Symbols and InputSections/Chunks.

 * Writer